 What you need to know about the FDA’s proposed new PMR/PMC forms

-The FDA has released guidance indicating that they will be encouraging the use of new forms FDA 3988 and FDA 3989 to improve the agency’s collection, identification, and use of information regarding PMRs (post marketing requirements) and PMCs (post marketing commitments).
-The guidance was introduced in October 2020; the implementation date is still to be determined.
+In October 2020, FDA released a draft guidance indicating that they will be encouraging the use of new forms FDA 3988 and FDA 3989 to improve the agency’s collection, identification, and use of information regarding PMRs (post marketing requirements) and PMCs (post marketing commitments).
+The implementation date is still to be determined.
 Once the guidance goes into effect, you should expect to complete and submit the new forms as part of your PMR/PMC-related submissions.

 What are PMRs and PMCs?